scm-manager/scm-manager/docs/en/administration/reverse-proxies.md

 ---

 SCM-Manager can run behind any reverse proxy, but a few rules must be respected.
-The reverse proxy should not encode slashes and the `X-Forwarded-For` and `X-Forwarded-Host` headers must be send to SCM-Manager.
+The reverse proxy should not encode slashes and the `X-Forwarded-For` and `X-Forwarded-Host` headers must be sent to SCM-Manager.
 If the proxy uses a different protocol as the SCM-Manager e.g. https on proxy and http on scm-manager, the `X-Forwarded-Proto` header must be send too.
 If `XSRF protection` is enabled on the SCM-Manager server, the cookie has to be `HttpOnly=false` and must not be modified.

+For SCM-Manager to work properly, the configuration `forwardHeadersEnabled` has to be set to `true` in the `config.yml`.
+To avoid timeouts due to caching in the reverse proxies, you also might want to increase the `idleTimeout` to a higher value, depending on the size of your repositories (you might want to start with `300000`, that would be five minutes).
+See the section about reverse proxies in [SCM-Server onfiguration](scm-server.md) for more information.

 ## nginx